Table of Contents Show

 New York City’s co-op boards are notoriously fickle.
-They can reject you for virtually any reason, providing it does not break any laws.
-Notably, the board cannot deny your application for purposes relating to (fair housing) – race, religion, color, creed, age, national origin, citizenship status, gender, sexual orientation, disability, and marital/family status.
+They can reject you for any reason, providing it does not break any laws.
+Notably, the board cannot deny your application for (fair housing) purposes – race, religion, color, creed, age, national origin, citizenship status, gender, sexual orientation, disability, and marital/family status.

-That leaves the board with plenty of latitude, however.
-Buyers can minimize their chances of rejection by knowing what New York City co-op boards are looking for in an applicant, though.
+That leaves the board with plenty of latitudes, however.
+Buyers can minimize their chances of rejection by knowing what New York City co-op boards are looking for in applicants.

 Aside from your credit score, the co-op board wants to see that you do not have a mountain of debt.
-Individual loans, such as student debt, are not likely to give the co-op board pause.
+Individual loans, such as student debt, will not likely give the co-op board pause.
 But, large credit card balances are going to make the board nervous.

-Most co-op boards are looking for you to have at least one year’s worth of carrying costs (maintenance fees and mortgage payment) after accounting for your closing costs in liquid assets.
+Most co-op boards look for the post-closing liquidity you have.
+After accounting for your closing costs in liquid assets, they are looking for at least one year’s worth of carrying costs (maintenance fees and mortgage payment).
+You can calculate this by dividing your liquid assets by your estimated monthly carrying costs.
 Many New York City boards want you to have much more, with two years’ worth of post-closing liquidity more common.
-You can calculate this simply by dividing your liquid assets by your estimated monthly carrying costs.

-New York City co-op boards are going to want to see a certain level of income versus your projected carrying costs.
-Generally, your monthly expenses should not exceed your income by more than 25%, including maintenance and mortgage payments.
+New York City co-op boards want to see a certain income level versus projected carrying costs.
+Generally, your debt-to-income (DTI) – monthly expenses should not exceed your income by more than 25%, including maintenance and mortgage payments.

-If you find a co-op unit in a beautiful building, keep in mind this rule of thumb.
+Keep this rule of thumb if you find a co-op unit in a beautiful building.
 It may very well save you from the board rejecting your board application.

 The board is seeking applicants that have a steady employment history.
-If you have been a job hopper, the board is going to view it negatively.
+The board will view it negatively if you have been a job hopper.
 In this case, you should be prepared to explain.
 The board may not find it satisfactory, though.
 A spotty employment record could doom your application, even if everything else is in order.

-You need to make sure the information you have put down on your application matches what is on your tax return.
+You must ensure the information you put down on your application matches your tax return.
 You likely need to provide the board with two years’ worth of taxes and W-2 forms.
-This is likely easy enough to provide.
+This should be easy enough to provide.

 But, check your figures.
 Any discrepancies, even honest mistakes, will arouse suspicion.

 Generally, co-op boards are seeking full-time residents.
-If this is your second home, the board is likely to hold it against you.
+The board will likely hold it against you if this is your second home.
 There are a lot of reasons that many boards maintain this viewpoint.
-Generally, full-time residents are perceived to have a greater interest, both financially and personally, in the building.
+Generally, full-time residents have a greater financial and personal interest in the building.

-You should demonstrate that you are a good neighbor that will respect the other residents.
+You should demonstrate that you are a good neighbor who respects the other residents.
 Remember, the board members are also unitholders that live in the building.
-Naturally, they want nice neighbors.
-This means, ideally, you have a “clean” application that does not have any blemishes.
+Naturally, they want friendly neighbors.
+Ideally, you have a “clean” application with no blemishes.
 These include arrests or if you have ever been sued.

 Aside from those obvious issues, your potential future neighbors want quiet people.
-Your vocation, if it entails making a lot of noise, could doom your application.
-Additionally, if your job generates a lot of foot traffic into the building, this is also going to draw the board’s ire.
+If it entails making a lot of noise, your vocation could doom your application.
+Additionally, if your job generates a lot of foot traffic into the building, this will draw the board’s ire.

-For your personal reference letters, the board is going to want to know how long he/she has known you and for him/her to attest to your character.
-For instance, a powerful letter would have the author include various positive character traits, such as honest and ethical, and back it up with anecdotes.
+For your reference letters, the board will want to know how long they have known you and for them to attest to your character.
+For instance, a powerful letter would have the author include various positive character traits, such as honesty and ethics, and back it up with anecdotes.

-Your professional references should include items such as the nature of your relationship, how long he/she has known you, your workplace accomplishments, and what you bring to the workforce (e.g. hard-working).
+Your professional references should include the nature of your relationship, how long they have known you, your workplace accomplishments, and what you bring to the workforce (e.g., hard-working).

-To gain acceptance, you should get ready to pay the unit’s fair value.
+Prepare to pay fair value to gain acceptance.
 We recognize that everyone likes to obtain a bargain.
 This is particularly true given New York City’s sky-high housing prices.
 But, the board wants to protect the unit owners’ financial interests.

-That does not mean you necessarily have to pay the list price, of course.
-You should not overpay for your co-op unit.
-But, back up your offer with reliable comparable sales data.
+Of course, that does not mean you necessarily have to pay the list price.
+It would help if you did not overpay for your co-op unit.
+But, back up your offer with reliable, comparable sales data.
 Even if the seller accepts your offer, the board will resist if it does not reflect the fair market value,

-The interview is a crucial component to receive the board’s approval.
+The co-op board interview is crucial to receiving the board’s approval.
 You should dress to impress and remain pleasant.
 The board is likely to ask you questions about your financial statements.
 You must be forthcoming and answer honestly.
 If you have any issues, such as your income dropping, this is your chance to explain.

 Remember, information is power.
 Gaining the co-op board’s approval can seem like a daunting process.
 Knowing what the board wants in a candidate can help demystify things.
-You can try to rectify certain areas, preferably in advance, if possible.
+You can try to rectify certain areas, preferably in advance.